Lemoncode/webpack-by-sample/version 4/01 Styles/03 sass/README.md

 }

 ```
-- Since we have changed the extension of the css file to scss, we have to update the `webpack.config.js` file.
+- Once we have changed the extension of the css file to scss, we have to update the `webpack.config.js` file.

 ### ./webpack.config.js
 ```diff